nek009/ROS2_information/docs/rclcpp/using_own_parameters.md

 Several parameters are made as example.
 I explain terms or names of them roughly at each part, or there are few explanations.

-## Flow of making a code for a service
+## Flow of making a code for a parameter node

 **In hpp files**
 1. Declare callback function(s) for changes of parameters